-Motown: Good-bye Automobile Sprawl, Hello Mass Transit Urbanism
+Motown: Good-bye Automobile Sprawl, (Maybe, Someday) Hello Mass Transit Urbanism

 Beautiful, maligned Detroit, Michigan.
 Its lake-front charms disabused by decrepitude.
 Expressways stream into the distance under hazy sunshine.
 Its grassy knolls expanding from demolished river-side working class enclaves, a victim of corporate and municipal mismanagement and resulting racial polarization.
 Yet, the breeze off Lake St. Clair smells sweet for some reason.